btrr/covid19-epicenters/README.md

 # covid19-epicenters
 Data visualization on the epicenters of the global Covid-19 outbreak, using Python and Matplotlib

-Data last updated for June 8, 2020, except UK deaths, which was last updated for June 7th
+Data last updated for June 10, 2020

 **Key Insights for New York City:**
 ![NYC New Cases Each Day](./nyc/n-nc.png)